rpomeroy/muhuru-bay-dashboard/README.md

 Run `gradlew tasks` to view all the tasks.
 To run the app simply type `gradlew run` and the app will launch locally at <http://localhost:9000>

+### Debugging
+In Eclipse there appears to be at least two convienent ways to debug the app (at the moment):

+* As a Java main() application - simply select the org.mbmg.SpringBootVaadin's main() method and [Right Click] Debug As -> Java Application.
+* Using M2E - Simply select the Project in the Package Explorer and [Right Click] Debug As -> Spring Boot Application.

+Not yet how this gets modifed for running devmode and superdevmode (more to come)

 #### TODO

 * Keep fleshing out this readme